Beginner’s Mind

 For example:

-• Do you love cooking, gardening, knitting, weaving, sewing, dancing, music, jigsaw puzzles, photography?
-Could be anything.
+- Do you love cooking, gardening, knitting, weaving, sewing, dancing, music, jigsaw puzzles, or photography?
+It could be anything.

-• What do you think makes someone an artist?
-Is it inspiration, skill, the unique way they express their vision?
+- What do you think makes someone an artist?
+Is it inspiration, skill, or the unique way they express their vision?
 What about having a strong sense of purpose, the willingness to take risks and stay true to oneself, and persevering?

 When I think about it this way, I begin to look at us all as artists.

 Our lives are an artistic endeavor.
-We are painters in front of a life-size canvas, co-creating our reality, brushstroke by brushstroke.
+We are painters before a life-size canvas, co-creating our reality, brushstroke by brushstroke.
 Often, we need to step back and look at our canvas from all angles and get an idea of what needs to be touched next.
-At times, we have to let go of our original ideas and begin anew.
+Sometimes, we must let go of our original ideas and begin anew.

 In getting back to your favorite hobby and activities: